siposm/oktatas-hft/_other-materials/project-work-requirements.md

 - 6th week, Wednesday 23:59:59
     - GitHub repository is created with the correct naming scheme
-    - `siposm` user was invited to the repository
+    - the lab teacher's GitHub user was invited to the repository
     - the empty projects are created
     - `.gitignore` file was modified
     - `.mdf` and `.ldf` files are created in the Data layer